ArushiKatta01/aws-cloudformation/readme.md

 #### Note: Key rotation

-Since this key never expires automatically, put a reminder somewhere (a calendar note is fine) to rotate it periodically:
+This key never expires automatically:
 ```bash
 # create a new key, update the GitHub secrets with it, THEN deactivate/delete the old one
 aws iam create-access-key --user-name github-actions-upload-user-cf